 the printing process of your digital layouts.

 If you do a lot of digital scrapping, you might want to consider printing an album.
-Again, this depends on your workflow, and scrappy style.
+Again, this depends on your workflow and scrappy style.
 If you scrap in random order, you might have a hard time finding a good moment to print the album.
-However, if you have a specific theme, like a wedding, a vacation, baby’s first year, and the like, it is easier to have a set number of pages, and be more or less finished with it.
+However, if you have a specific theme, like a wedding, a vacation, a baby’s first year, and the like, it is easier to have a set number of pages and be more or less finished with it.
 When it relates to a set theme or a set timeline then you likely will have only so many pictures to use (even if that is a large number).
 Printing albums is obviously more expensive than single pages, but you have a binding, often a custom cover, and sometimes a customizable side.
-You can get soft covers, hard covers, all combined with various types of binding.
+You can get softcovers, hardcovers, all combined with various types of binding.
 When planning the printing of your book, the same principle will apply as far as bleeding: there will be a small trimming of your design all around the page.
-However, unlike the single page printing, you need to allow even more space for the binding.
-If you are already sure of the specific order of your pages, you might be able to add an extra half inch to the left or the right of your pages, since you will know which page will be displayed on the left and which one will be on the right.
-But if you are creating layouts and planning to simply bind them in an album in no specific order, you might want to avoid headaches, and leave that half inch margin on both sides.
+However, unlike single-page printing, you need to allow even more space for the binding.
+If you are already sure of the specific order of your pages, you might be able to add an extra half-inch to the left or the right of your pages, since you will know which page will be displayed on the left and which one will be on the right.
+But if you are creating layouts and planning to simply bind them in an album in no specific order, you might want to avoid headaches, and leave that half-inch margin on both sides.
 Better safe than sorry, don’t you think?

-Bragbooks are similar to albums, but definitely smaller, and most of the time, will only have a soft cover.
+Brag books are similar to albums but definitely smaller, and most of the time will only have a softcover.
 The binding is not requiring as much of a margin.
-They are great for gifts to grandma, or for am photo album to carry in your purse to show off to your friends and colleagues.
+They are great for gifts to grandma, or for a photo album to carry in your purse to show off to your friends and colleagues.